Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

     > **Important:** The team name should be given as lower case alphanumeric characters with the maximum length of 10.
 This is because it is used in the resource names that can have very short allowed length.

-1. Run the script to provision resources
+1. Run the script to provision resources, but **read the notes below** before doing this:

     ```ps1
     .\0-prerequisites.ps1